awieber-twilio/hls-flex-spotlight/README.md

 ![scheduling-skill](/images/scheduling-skill.png)

-4. Repeat the process and add a skill called `Educators`.
+4. Repeat the process and add a skill called `Education`.
 5. Navigate to the Teams dashboard by selecting the third icon in the left sidebar.

 ![team-skill](/images/team-skills.png)

-6. Assign the Educators and Scheduling skills to your agent by selecting them in the dropdown on the right and clicking "+".
+6. Assign the Education and Scheduling skills to your agent by selecting them in the dropdown on the right and clicking "+".
 You may need to refresh the page.
 Your profile should look like this:

 ![profile-skills](/images/profile-skills.png)